Building and land development projects always involve a degree of engineering.

 - Cert 1c Financial Asset Register Schedule of Asset Values (EXL 45 KB) (Note: At this stage values will be an estimate only)

-If you'd like to submit engineering design approval electronically and you have large files to attach you can submit this information via ShareFile.
-It is important that an email to the consents administration team is sent at the same time to advise that information has been submitted with appropriate document titling.
+If you'd like to submit engineering design approval electronically and you have large files to attach you can submit this information via the online portal.
 Document naming that includes the applicant name, site address, and Council reference will ensure this information is assigned in a timely manner for further action.

 Post-subdivision survey plan approval (S223) and deposit (S224)